By John Turney

 Joe Collier used these terms when he was the defensive coordinator for the Patriots in 1992.
 Rather than "Ted" the term, was "Zip".

-Buddy Ryan used Sam, Mike, and Will for his base players, but when he used the 46 defense he used "Jack" and "Charley" for Otis Wilson and Todd Bell/Wilbur Marshall.
+Buddy Ryan used Sam, Mike, and Will for his base players, but when he used the 46 defense he used "Jack" and "Charley" for Otis Wilson and Todd Bell/Wilber Marshall.

-Bud Carson, like Bill Billichick, used George Allen's terms for
+Bud Carson, like Bill Belichick, used George Allen's terms for

 (defensive line) but used Toby for (TE-side or strong side) and Opie (open side or weak side). rushmen